 Dr Simon M Smith is Senior Lecturer in Leadership & Management.
 He joined the University of Winchester in October 2015.
-He is Programme Leader for both BA (Hons) Business Management and BA (Hons) Business Management with Enterprise and Innovation.
+He became Programme Leader for the Doctor of Business Administration (DBA) and Head of the Centre for Responsible Management in 2018.
+Simon was formerly Programme Leader (from 2015-2018) for BA (Hons) Business Management and BA (Hons) Business Management with Enterprise and Innovation.

 Simon started his career in Higher Education in 2006 and has led and managed numerous programmes, including various International Business degrees, a Business Administration degree and an MBA.
 He possesses a broad range of international experiences.
 This includes teaching in China, Cyprus, Germany, the Czech Republic and Spain, as well as working with Higher Education providers in China, Japan, Brunei, Malaysia, the Philippines, Germany, France, Cyprus and Spain.
 Prior to Higher Education, Simon worked in retail for 14 years within various organisations and roles, as well as attaining experiences in logistics, secondary education and the music industry.